anthonyrisinger/cga/9/cga+11.md

 **The Engineering Reality**: GA typically requires 3-10× more floating-point operations than specialized traditional algorithms.
 For electromagnetic FDTD, the factor is ~6×.
 For numerical relativity, GA implementations remain at the research stage while tensor codes achieve remarkable performance.
 Successful deployments use hybrid architectures: GA provides the high-level structure and handles the geometric transformations, while optimized traditional methods handle the computational inner loops.
 This hybrid approach mirrors successful patterns in computational physics: BLAS libraries for matrix operations, specialized FFT implementations for spectral methods, and optimized kernels for specific equations.
 GA joins this ecosystem not as a replacement but as an architectural layer that manages the geometric complexity while delegating numerical computation to proven implementations.

-Understanding that Pauli matrices, quaternions, and spacetime bivectors are all aspects of the same mathematical structure enriches our physical intuition.
-Seeing how Maxwell's equations emerge from a single geometric statement clarifies their theoretical structure, even if we continue using the four traditional equations for engineering calculations.
+Understanding that Pauli matrices, quaternions, and spacetime bivectors are all aspects of the same mathematical structure enriches physical intuition.
+Seeing how Maxwell's equations emerge from a single geometric statement clarifies their theoretical structure, even if traditional formulations remain optimal for engineering calculations.
 GA joins the physicist's toolkit not as a universal solution but as a powerful lens for seeing connections that might otherwise remain hidden.

 As physics continues to seek deeper unifications—between quantum mechanics and gravity, between the forces of nature, between discrete and continuous descriptions—the geometric perspective that GA provides becomes increasingly valuable.
 Not as the answer, but as a powerful framework for formulating questions and exploring connections.
 Its role is to complement, not replace, the remarkable computational infrastructure that modern physics has built.
+This understanding—that GA provides a powerful lens but not a universal solution—motivates the central question to explore next: given a specific geometric problem, how does one choose the right algebraic tool?

 #### Exercises